 The overall crime rate in Darlington is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small city, Darlington doesn't have a public transportation system that people use for their commute.
+Darlington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Darlington who are college-educated is close to the national average for all communities of 21.84%: 18.18% of the adults in Darlington have a bachelor's degree or advanced degree.
+In terms of college education, Darlington is nearly on par with the US average for all cities of 21.84%: 18.18% of adults 25 and older in Darlington have a bachelor's degree or advanced degree.

 The per capita income in Darlington in 2022 was $31,120, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $124,480 for a family of four.
 However, Darlington contains both very wealthy and poor people as well.